 It’s more the second category where the majority of things will probably change.
 These include things such as smart speakers, which are a different matter altogether.
 It’s this category which is made up of the items that might revolutionise the voice technology market.
 In most cases – not including products like Amazon’s Echo Show, for example – these replace a screen entirely.

 Already, some large companies are starting to use voice – through extras like Alexa Skills (essentially apps which expand what the speakers can do) – to utilise the resource of smart speakers.
 Given that mobile and desktop are both so completely different from these speakers and include a lot of features – such as social media – not possible on voice, it’s unlikely any technology could be replaced.
 However, voice could still change things – and given how much CNBC think Amazon could make from shopping on Echo’s, maybe it’s ecommerce which could alter more than anything.
 Or possibly it’s a wider idea of browsing the web or what people search for which will change.

 Overall, voice technology is becoming more of a phenomenon as time passes.
 Although still new, the technology is already changing the way people search, listen to music and other things.
 Currently, smart speakers can do a variety of other small tasks, but this could increase over time.
 Given how popular it currently is, and the extent at which new technologies like smart speakers are growing, it stands to reason that voice technology is definitely something which will become important to consider in the future.
 To assume they’ll have more uses one day soon isn’t too unlikely either.

 There’s no way of knowing exactly what impact voice technology will have – but all the figures seem to suggest this will only grow as time passes.

 Would you like a software solution or business management software to make your business as up to date as possible?

 Teknet Software offers a variety of services to help.
-For more information, see our Portfolio!
-For queries, email [email protected] or phone 0800 488 0400.
+For more information, see our Services page!
+For queries, fill out the form on our Contact page, email [email protected] or phone 0800 488 0400.